meg-gutshall/borrow-buddy/README.md

 It will run through the installation, and explain the steps the script is taking along the way.

 Once Homebrew is installed (or if you already had it installed, you smarty pants!), it's time to install rbenv.
-Open a new terminal window that's running `bash` or `zsh` and `cd` into your home path (i.e. `Users/yourname`).
+Open a new terminal window running `bash` or `zsh` and `cd` into your home path (i.e. `Users/yourname/`).
 Now type `brew install rbenv` _*Note: This command also installs `ruby-build`, so you'll be ready to install other Ruby versions out of the box._ Once rbenv is done installing, type `rbenv init` to begin the shell integration setup.

 ##### For Windows and Linux Users